 A characteristic element of acoustic neuroma is a one-sided onset of symptoms, i.e. only one ear is affected.
 Basically, there are three very typical symptoms.
 Therefore, doctors speak of a so-called triad of symptoms.
 Most of the time, the first sign for the acoustic neuroma is a one-sided loss of hearing.
 This can either occur suddenly in the form of an acute hearing loss or slowly in the form of worsening hearing impairment.
 Additionally, acoustic neuroma patients often suffer from ringing in the ears (tinnitus).
 Moreover, there is usually a dysfunction of the vestibular apparatus and hence dizziness and nystagmus (rapid, involuntary movements of the eye).
 Occasionally, the acoustic neuroma causes facial pain or numbness in the jaw area.

-Complications include nausea, vomiting, and movement disorder.
-These symptoms only appear when the tumor has reached a sizeable mass and is crushing the brainstem.
+Possible complications include nausea, vomiting, and movement disorder.
+These symptoms only appear when the tumor has reached a sizeable mass and begins applying pressure on the brainstem.

 Generally, the diagnosis can be confirmed by combining three different examination methods: